ImpactEng/impacteng.github.io/index.md

 # How we help

-We will work closely with you to understand and validate challenges and create a remediation plan.
+We work side-by-side with your team to uncover critical issues, validate them, and execute a focused plan to fix what matters most.

-We focus on driving tactical wins today while laying the groundwork for sustainable, long-term success.
+Our approach delivers tactical wins now while building the foundation for lasting, sustainable success.

 ## Option 1: We assess and propose